We have poured our hearts, time, and energy into developing for our customers the very best curriculum possible.

 2. Designated Agent.
 The Company's Designated Agent to receive notification of alleged infringement under the DMCA is:

-You may reach him by phone at 303-730-8193 or by email at email@example.com.
+You may reach her by phone at 303-730-8193 or by email at firstname.lastname@example.org.
 Upon receipt of notification of claimed infringement, he will follow the procedures outlined herein and in the DMCA.

 3. Complaint Notice Procedures for Copyright Owners.
 You must include the following in your notice of alleged copyright infringement to the Designated Agent: